 Before setting up this integration, ensure you have:

-A ready-to-build example of a Plivo websockets bot with complete source code is available on our Github.
-Follow the steps to build and deploy the image.
+A ready-to-build example of a Plivo websockets bot with complete source code is available in the pipecat-examples repo.

 Plivo Setup